Looking for an easy way to reduce your crypto tax bill?

 While there is no legal way to avoid cryptocurrency taxes, strategies like tax-loss harvesting can help investors reduce their tax liability.

 Can the IRS track Bitcoin?
 Yes.
-Transactions on the Bitcoin blockchain are publicly available, and that the IRS uses AI and data analytics to detect potential tax fraud. it’s been reported Do you have to pay taxes on cryptocurrency if you spend it?
+Transactions on the Bitcoin blockchain are publicly available, and the like Chainalysis to crack down on tax fraud.
+IRS has worked with contractors Do you have to pay taxes on cryptocurrency if you spend it?
 Yes.
-Spending cryptocurrency is considered a disposal event and may require you to pay capital gains tax, depending on how your tokens have fluctuated in price since you originally received them.
+Spending cryptocurrency is considered a disposal event subject to capital gains tax.
 Do you pay taxes on crypto losses? can offset capital gains and up to $3,000 of personal income.
 Any losses above this amount can be carried forward into future tax years.
 Capital losses Do you pay taxes on crypto if you reinvest it?